Evagan2018/SDS-Examples/ST/B-U585I-IOT02A/README.md

 ## AlgorithmTest Project on ST B-U585I-IOT02A board

-The AlgorithmTest project includes a EdgeImpulse Motion Recognition ML model that you can verify using the SDS-Framework.
+The AlgorithmTest project includes an EdgeImpulse Motion Recognition ML model that you can verify using the SDS-Framework.
 Build and run this project in VS Code using the following steps:

 1. Use **Manage Solution Settings** and select Active Target `B-U585-IOT02A board`, Active Project **AlgorithmTest** with Build Type **DebugRec**.
 2. **Build solution** creates the executable image.